-The Group's exposure to interest rate risk relates primarily to their cash at banks, lease receivable, short-term loans to related party, short-term loans from financial institution, long-term loans and lease liabilities.
+The Group's exposure to interest rate risk relates primarily to their cash at banks, receivable under long-term contract, lease receivable, short-term loans to related party, short-term loans from financial institution, long-term loans and lease liabilities.
 Most of the Group's financial assets and liabilities bear floating interest rates or fixed interest rates which are close to the market rate.

-As at 31 December 2022 and 2021, significant financial assets and liabilities classified by type of interest rate are summarised in the table below, with those financial assets and liabilities that carry fixed interest rates further classified based on the maturity date, or the repricing date if this occurs before the maturity date.
+As at 31 December 2023 and 2022, significant financial assets and liabilities classified by type of interest rate are summarised in the table below, with those financial assets and liabilities that carry fixed interest rates further classified based on the maturity date, or the repricing date if this occurs before the maturity date.